 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Let’s be honest: selling a house is expensive.
 Heck, buying a home is costly, too.
 Along with all the taxes, fees, and inspections you will be required to take, you also have to pay a ton of commission.
 As a home seller, you might already feel you have to pay tons.
 Do you always have to pay a buyer agent’s commission, too?
 Traditionally, the seller pays all agent commissions.
 This is because it’s their home sold, and the agents help guide the sale.
-Seller and buyer agents generally co-broker, which means they split the commission into a lump sum.
-Having a home, you want to pull off the market will be tricky, even if you are looking to use a discount agent.
-Therefore, if you’re wondering what’s going on with commissions, it’s best to read ahead.
+Seller and buyer agents are generally co-brokers, splitting the commission into a lump sum.
+Having a home you want to pull off the market will be tricky, even if you are looking to use a discount agent.
+Therefore, it’s best to read ahead if you’re wondering what’s happening with commissions.

 Of course, it’s a lot of work, and they don’t do it on salary, so they have to be paid on commission.